Mosai-Sys/DashInsight/README.md

 # README.md

-[Instruksjoner for utviklere og testere]
+[Instructions for developers and testers]

 ## Features